Elizabeth Sherwood-Randall: Counter-UAS strategies and policies

 Sherwood-Randall led efforts to stem the proliferation of new technologies that could negatively impact homeland security, including through the development of an ambitious counter-unmanned aircraft systems (UAS) strategy.
 This initiative took on new urgency with the increasing frequency of drone incursions into controlled airspace, threatening commercial air traffic security.
 In 2022, the Biden Administration published the Domestic Counter-Unmanned Aircraft Systems National Action Plan, which laid out eight necessary actions to be taken across the Federal government.
 Sherwood-Randall called upon Congress to pass legislation in support of the National Action Plan in a June 2022 DefenseOne op-ed.

+Countering Domestic Hate-fueled Violence

+As White House Homeland Security Advisor, she co-led a process with then-Domestic Policy Council Director Susan Rice to generate the first-ever National Strategy to Counter Antisemitism in May 2023.
+Sherwood-Randall was identified as one of several White House staff members conducting outreach to the Jewish community in the wake of the October 7 attacks.
+She delivered the Keynote Address for the 2024 Eradicate Hate Global Summit, the most comprehensive anti-hate conference in the world.

+WMD Threat Reduction and Countering WMD Terrorism

+As an extension of her scholarly work and previous Obama administration responsibilities, Sherwood-Randall led a US delegation that participated in trilateral nuclear threat reduction meetings with the United Kingdom and France.
+These meetings covered ongoing cooperation to prevent the proliferation of nuclear materials to non-state actors and to advance collaborative capabilities to counter the threat of weapons of mass destruction terrorism worldwide.
+She led the interagency process that produced the 2023 National Security Memorandum 19 (NSM-19), Counter Weapons of Mass Destruction (WMD) Terrorism and Advance Nuclear and Radioactive Material Security.
+In a 2024 speech, Sherwood-Randall called for action to counter biological terrorism and other malicious uses of advances in biotechnology in an era of rapid technology convergence.

-Scholarly Publications
+Scholarly publications

 She has written on a variety of national security issues, including on U.S alliances and preventing nuclear proliferation.
 Her first book, Allies in Crisis: Meeting Global Challenges to Western Security, examined the origins and history of the North Atlantic Treaty Organization and described how it handled crises outside of Europe without weakening allied capabilities or distracting from its main purpose.
 In 2006, she wrote the monograph Alliances and American National Security, which makes the case for modernizing U.S. alliances as a means to reach the nation's national security goals.
 In 2020, she authored "The Age of Strategic Instability: How Novel Technologies Disrupt the Nuclear Balance", which was published in Foreign Affairs.